thisDash/CoreShellClusteringAlgorithm/README.md

 * temperatureProcessingV3: Current version of the preprocessor pipeline of the Portuguese coast;
 * upwellingClumpsBuilder: Functions used to use the IAP algorithm for the building of the Upwelling Ranges.

-# MAT files
+# Sample data from the year 2007: MAT files

 * A sample of the full dataset is present in the folder "PortugalImagesSample";
-* Each year has its information in its own folder;
 * Only the original images are in the format .png;
-* The explanation for each folder will be given with the assistance of the image "full_pipeline.png" that shows the developed pipeline, in order to give context to each folders' content;
+* The explanation is given with the assistance of the image "full_pipeline.png" that shows the developed pipeline, in order to give context to each folders' content;
 * Inside a "mat" folder are the resulting computation results from each phase of the preprocessing pipeline:
   * preprocessing_phase_1: SST grids that suffered the removal of the North-South gradient using the GMT tools (Point 1 in the pipeline);
   * preprocessing_phase_2: SST grids that suffered the previous transformation and where the moving average filter was applied (Point 2 in the pipeline);